talbash/QPTforRBM/README.md

 ## MINRES-QLP
-Implementation of a conjugate-gradient type method for solving sparse symmetric/Hermitian linear equations.
-The method is based on Lanczos tridiagonalization.
-Returns minimum-length solution.
+The code uses MINRES-QLP, an implementation of a conjugate-gradient type method for solving sparse symmetric/Hermitian linear equations.

-Cite:
-- MINRES-QLP: A Krylov subspace method for indefinite or singular symmetric systems, SIAM J. Sci.
-Comput.
-33:4, 1810-1836, published electronically Aug 4, 2011.
-- S.-C. T. Choi and M. A. Saunders.
-Algorithm 937: MINRES-QLP for symmetric and Hermitian linear equations and least-squares problems, ACM Trans.
-Math.
-Softw.
-40:2, Article 16 (Feb 2014), 12 pp.
-- S.-C. Choi (2006).
-Iterative Methods for Singular Linear Equations and Least-Squares Problems, PhD thesis, Stanford University.

 MINRES-QLP algorithm C++ implementation is based on the MATLAB code available [here](https://web.stanford.edu/group/SOL/software/minresqlp/).